Iconic French New Wave director Jean-Luc Godard dead at 91

 Godard, who was later to gain a reputation for his uncompromising left-wing political views, had a first brush with French authorities in 1960 when he made “The Little Soldier.”
 The movie, filled with references to France’s colonial war in Algeria, was not released until 1963, a year after the conflict ended.

 His work turned more starkly political by the late 1960s.
-In “Weekend,” his characters lampoon the hypocrisy of bourgeois society even as they demonstrate the comic futility of violent class war.
-It came out a year before popular anger at the establishment shook France, culminating in the iconic but short-lived student unrests of May 1968.
+In “Weekend,” his characters lampoon hypocrisy in bourgeois society even as they demonstrate the comic futility of violent class war.
+It came out a year before popular anger at the establishment shook France, culminating in the iconic but short-lived student unrest of May 1968.

 Godard harbored a life-long sympathy for various forms of socialism depicted in films from the early 1970s to the 1990s.

-Some of the world cinema’s greatest directors counted Godard’s boundary-breaking work as an influence, including Quentin Tarantino, Bernardo Bertolucci, Brian De Palma and Jonathan Demme.
+Some of global cinema’s greatest directors counted Godard’s boundary-breaking work as an influence, including Quentin Tarantino, Bernardo Bertolucci, Brian De Palma and Jonathan Demme.

 Godard took potshots at Hollywood over the years.